Unique Magnetic P.O.P. Displays

 If P.O.P. magnets conjure up images of white magnetic hooks holding ceiling signs or basic sign holding bases, you aren’t alone.
 While those are the work horses of the P.O.P. magnetic industry, we found some more unique magnetic P.O.P. displays that cast magnetic displays in a more exciting light.

 Get your creative juices flowing with these examples:

 If you’ve walked into a sporting goods store, then you’ve seen racks of oddly shaped items precariously stacked or haphazardly stored.
 One athletic equipment manufacturer created a unique magnetic P.O.P. display to feature its product by suspending it magnetically.
 In this case, the top of the display holds a small magnet.
-It attracts a metal ball which simply snaps into the top of the hockey stick.
-Customers and staff simply pull the stick away from the magnet to get a better look at the product
+It attracts a metal ball that simply snaps into the top of the hockey stick.
+Customers and staff simply pull the stick away from the magnet to get a better look at the product.

 Match the Retailer’s Brand

 It’s likely you’ve seen knife and tool holders, but maybe not as a product display.
 For this retailer of high-end chef products, displaying knives on a magnetic tool holder made sense, but the traditional metal look didn’t quite match up with the retailer’s image.
 So they took the concept one step further by creating their own magnetic knife holders by wrapping magnet blocks in fabric and mounting them to a display case.
 The end result is an attractive merchandise display that accurately conveys the atmosphere of the store.